lo-la-do-li/silver-nest/README.md

 * Successfully developing and debloying a backend for our site
 * Implementing successful study techniques to efficiently build our project within a 7 day window
 * Successully using material-ui for the build and styles of our UI
-* Passing and manipulating data to suit
+* Passing and manipulating data to suit the needs of user interaction

 ## Roadmap
-* With more time, we would like to enhance the UI/UX by:
+With more time, we would like to enhance the UI/UX by:
 * Adding a view for the home owner
 * User authentication
 * Enable a chat between prospective students and residents